 The personal exploration tool supports you in choosing your degree program.
 To do so, it uses a psychologically proven process to assess your educational abilities, social skills, and professional and technical interests.
 Your individual results are compared with the requirements of different fields of study.
 You can also receive further information and links for each field of study.

 You can use the Studicheck for math, language and text comprehension to determine whether your school background is sufficient to start your chosen degree program, and where you may need to improve your skills.
 In addition, you can use the “Studicourses” to improve your knowledge and prepare to start your degree.

 A university internship is a special kind of practical training offered to students in senior grades, and helps secondary school students choose what they want to study.
 They gain insight into life at the university, and get the chance to learn about the content and focal areas of different degree programs.

 The “Schnupperstudium” program allows students to learn about university life before they start their own degrees, combining the “Open Lectures” and “1 Day Live” programs.
 You will take part in a regular lecture course, allowing you to learn more about the content of one or several subject areas.
 You will also meet with a student in you chosen program to learn more firsthand about everyday life in your specific department.

 Information on the “Schnupperstudium” program

-The OWL University of Applied Sciences and Arts invites all prospective students to attend Student Info Days at the Lemgo campus – there, we can answer all of your questions about studying at the university in general, and about our university in particular.
+The OWL University of Applied Sciences and Arts invites all prospective students to attend University information days at the Lemgo campus – there, we can answer all of your questions about studying at the university in general, and about our university in particular.
 Short presentations will provide information on different degree programs, the university application and admissions process, financing your studies, taking a gap year, and much more.
 You can pose your questions directly to students or university employees during a personal discussion at our “Career opportunities market.”
 In addition, professors from different departments will present their degree programs and outline commonalities, differences, and intersections.